srishtiarora93/DevOps_Project/README.md

 ![img](/img/metrics.png)
 #### Autoscale individual components of production
-We have written a Bash script to fetch the memory metric of the container which keep son running every 5 minutes.
+After the production environment gets deployed, autoscaling feature keeps running in bakground using forever command.
+We have written a Bash script to fetch the memory metric of the container which keep son running every 5 seconds.
 Whenever the memory usage goes above 50%, then it increases the memory limit by 100Mb.

 #### Toggle functionality of a feature using feature flag
 * We have used a Global Redis Store to maintain the value of feature flag setting.